fonttools/fontbakery/CONTRIBUTING.md

     >
     > A paragraph describing what changed and its impact."

+If there's an issue describing the problem fixed or feature implemented, be sure to unclude a reference to it in the log message: `(issue #123)`

 Make sure you don't include `@mentions` in your commit messages.

-This is open source software.
+This is collaboratively developed free software.
 Consider the people who will read your code, and make it look nice for them. 😍

 [Black]: https://github.com/psf/black